ndriqimlahu/moonlight-tizen/README.Samsung.md

-# Moonlight port for Tizen Smart TVs
+# Moonlight port for Samsung Smart TVs running Tizen OS

-This is a fork of the moonlight Chrome project adapted to run on Samsung Tizen TVs.
+This is a fork of the `Moonlight Chrome` project adapted to run on Samsung Tizen TVs.
 Changes made:

 - WebAssembly is used instead of Native Client
 - Main adaptation layer is in a wasm/ directory instead of the root project directory

 ## Used Tizen specific features